IlluminatePossibilities/TheGlobalVariables/README.md

 ### Total Cost of Ownership

-The complete calculation of costs pertaining to a software property.
+The complete calculation of costs of a software property.
 In software, this refers to not only the runtime cost but also the cost of operation.

 ### User Interface